antoinegaubil/stack-overflow-project/README.md

 ## Description
-This repository contains a project for SOEN 341.
 The purpose of this project is to create a website that has similar features to StackOverflow and similar websites.
-## Objective
-The main objective of the project is to implement the following core features for the website.

 ### Core features
 - Asking and answering questions
 - Voting on the answers